endurantgames/52-first-dates/src/game/roles.md

 ## The Outside Interference {.breakbefore}

 If you're the Outside Interference, you draw your cards from the *Date's Deck*.
-You can play a given card on a Date Status stack only if the card's
+You can play a given card on a Status Stack only if the card's
 ***rank matches the last card played***.

 You can play a card **immediately after any other player** plays a card to a stack.
-When you do, instead of providing dialog, you introduce a complication into the scenario determined by the card you played.
+When you do, instead of providing dialog for a character, you introduce a complication into the scenario determined by the card you played.

-For example, if the Date Status stacks look like this, with the last-played card shown in red ...
+For example, if the Status Stacks look like this, with the last-played card shown in red ...

 ::::::: cardstacks :::::::::